 \section{Introduction}

-Hermitian positive definite (HPD) matrices offer a noncommutative generalization to positive reals.
-No wonder they abound in a multitude of applications and exhibit striking theoretical properties.
-For instance, they form a differentiable Riemannian (and also a Finsler) manifold \citep{bhatia07,hiai} that is the most studied example of a manifold of nonpositive curvature \citep[Ch.10]{bridson}.
-HPD matrices possess even more structure: (i) they form a closed, self-dual convex cone; and (ii) they serve as a canonical higher-rank symmetric space \citep{terras}.
-The conic view enjoys great importance in convex optimization \citep{ipbook,lemco,neTo02}, symmetric spaces are important in algebra and analysis \citep{terras,helgason}, and in optimization \citep{ipbook,sdps}, while the manifold view plays diverse roles---see~\citep[Ch.6]{bhatia07} for an excellent overview.
+Hermitian positive definite (HPD) matrices are a noncommutative generalization of positive reals.
+They abound in a multitude of applications and exhibit attractive geometric properties---e.g., they form a differentiable Riemannian (also Finslerian) manifold~\citep{bhatia07,hiai} that is a well-studied example of a manifold of nonpositive curvature \citep[Ch.10]{bridson}.
+HPD matrices possess even more structure: (i) they embody a canonical higher-rank symmetric space \citep{terras}; and (ii) their closure forms a closed, self-dual convex cone.